rancher/rke2-docs/docs/install/network_options.md

     ```

     For more information about values available for the Calico chart, please refer to the [rke2-charts repository](https://github.com/rancher/rke2-charts/blob/main/charts/rke2-calico/rke2-calico/v3.19.2-204/values.yaml)

+    > **Note:** Calico requires the iptables or xtables-nft package  to be installed on the node.

 ## Dual-stack configuration